appifyhub/charts/postgres-cluster/README.md

 ## Setting up the database cluster

-The first step is to install the CNPG operator which will control the new database cluster from the background.
+Let's move to the repository root for this.
+The first step is to install the CNPG operator which will control the new database cluster in the background.
 There are two ways to do this.

-### 1. Using only the CNPG Helm chart
+### 1. Using only the CNPG Helm chart _(not our way)_

 ```bash
 # Optionally create a dedicated namespace for databases